 The Speaker of the current Assembly is Mrs Vicki Dunne MLA who is a member of the Canberra Liberals, the opposition party in the Assembly.

 The Chief Minister is the head of the government of the ACT and is elected by members of the Assembly.
-The current Chief Minister is Katy Gallagher who was first elected as Chief Minister by a majority of MLAs on 16 May 2011.
-Ms Gallagher was re-elected to the position at the first sitting of the Eighth Assembly on 6 November 2012.
-Ms Gallagher is a member of the Australian Labor Party (ALP).
+The current Chief Minister is Andrew Barr MLA who was elected as Chief Minister by a majority of MLAs at a special sitting on 11 December 2014 after Katy Gallagher MLA resigned from the position.
+Mr Barr is a member of the Australian Labor Party (ALP).

 This is the set of seats allocated to MLAs who belong to neither the government nor the opposition.
 It is also the name used to refer to this group of MLAs more generally.